ethereum/c-kzg-4844/src/PROFILE.md

 #### Errors on macOS

-Note, on macOS there may a lot of "errors" like:
+Note, on macOS there may be a lot of "errors" like:
 ```
 otool-classic: can't open file: /usr/lib/libc++.1.dylib
 ```